smtr42/P5_openfoodfact/README.md

 * The user is able to use the terminal
 * The search is made in a local Database

+ ###User stories
+ * As a chef I want to replace bad rated products for healthier ones in order to cook healthier food.
+*  As a user I want the possibility to choose a product and have its healthier from the same category for better swapping.
+*  AS a user I want the possibility to save the healthy food I found to retrieve it later if needed.
+*  AS a user I want the data to be on my drive to not have to access internet each time.

 <!-- GETTING STARTED -->
 ## Getting Started